thebjorn/pydeps/README.rst

-  --only MODULE_PATH                     only include modules that start with MODULE_PATH, multiple paths can be provided --externals                            create list of direct external dependencies --reverse                              draw arrows to (instead of from) imported modules --rankdir {TB,BT}                      set the direction of the graph, legal values are TB (default, imported modules above importing modules) and BT (opposite direction of TB)
+  --only MODULE_PATH                     only include modules that start with MODULE_PATH, multiple paths can be provided --externals                            create list of direct external dependencies --reverse                              draw arrows to (instead of from) imported modules --rankdir                              set the direction of the graph, legal values are TB (default, imported modules above importing modules), BT (opposite direction of TB), LR (left-to-right) and RL (right-to-left)
   --cluster                              draw external dependencies as separate clusters --min-cluster-size INT                 the minimum number of nodes a dependency must have before being clustered (default=0)
   --max-cluster-size INT                 the maximum number of nodes a dependency can have before the cluster is collapsed to a single node (default=0)